How to Quote Electrical Jobs: Pricing Guide for Electricians

 Pricing electrical work correctly is one of the most important skills a self-employed electrician needs to develop.
 Charge too little and you will work long hours for poor returns.
 Charge too much and you will lose work to competitors.
 The key is understanding your costs, knowing the market rates in your area, and building confidence in the value you provide.

 This guide covers the fundamentals of pricing electrical jobs, from calculating your costs and setting your rates to providing professional quotes and getting paid.
+For current rate benchmarks, see our electrician day rates guide.
 Whether you are newly self-employed or looking to improve your pricing strategy, this guide gives you a practical framework to work from.

 Every electrical job price should be built from four components: materials, labour, overheads, and profit margin.
 Understanding each element helps you produce accurate, profitable quotes.